ipleiria-robotics/indoor_positioning_uwb/software/README.md

 pos_init = [0,0,0] # init position where the iterative least-square algorithm will start
 ```

-What is defined with this variables is the filenames for each file to load and to be store, the number of anchors to use, start and end line from the loaded dataset file and so on...
+What is defined with these variables is the filenames for each file to load and to be store, the number of anchors to use, start and end line from the loaded dataset file and so on...

 The rest of the other options are not necessary to change.